nennneko5787/NNDViewer/README.md

   [ItsFrocat](https://github.com/ItsFrocat) & [Dragontwo14](https://github.com/Dragontwo14) - For the strings used in the German translation.

-  [cooolgamer](https://github.com/cooolgamer) - For the strings used in the French translation.
+  [cooolgamer](https://github.com/cooolgamer) - For the strings used in the French translation, as well as a custom boot screen.

   [returndislike](https://returnyoutubedislike.com/install) - Used for dislikes.